magepages/mpdocs/docs/social-login-m2/user-guide.rst

 * In the **Sort Order** field: The order to show social login buttons.
 Order will be arranged as following: number, special symbol, uppercase, lowercase.
 * Instruction to create Vkontakte API can be found `here <https://docs.mageplaza.com/social-login-m2/how-to-configure-vkontakte-api.html>`_.

-10.2.
+9.2.
 Login using Vkontakte
 ######################

 .. image:: https://i.imgur.com/SWgvRaJ.png

 Vkontakte Login dialog will be shown after clicking on Sign in with Vkontakte button.

-XI.
-Github Sign in
+X. Github Sign in
 ^^^^^^^^^^^^^^^^^^^^^^

-11.1.
+10.1.
 How to configure Github
 ######################

 Go to ``Store > Settings > Configuration > Mageplaza Extensions > Social Login > Github``.